alina-yur/nljug-native-spring-boot/README.md

 # Build a Native Spring Application

 Let's go to Josh Long's second favorite place — start.spring.io – and generate our project.
-The settings I chose are Java 22, Maven, and my dependencies are Spring Web and GraalVM Native Image.
+The settings I chose are Spring Boot 3.3.1, Java 22, Maven, and my dependencies are Spring Web and GraalVM Native Image.
 That's all.
 Let's download and unpack our project, and add a `HelloController.java` so we have something to work with:

 ```java
 package com.example.demo;